mmistakes/made-mistakes-jekyll/_source/_posts/mastering-paper/2013-07-31-introduction-tool-guide.md

 ---
-layout: post
+layout: article
 title: "Mastering Paper by 53: Introduction and Tool Guide"
-description: "An introduction to Paper's tools and how to exploit them for drawing realistically."
+excerpt: "An introduction to Paper's tools and how to exploit them for drawing realistically."
 modified: 2014-04-10
 image:
   feature: paper-53-expanded-guide-feature.jpg
   thumb: paper-53-expanded-guide-thumb.jpg
-  homepage: paper-by-53-500x500.jpg
+  teaser: paper-53-expanded-guide-teaser.jpg
 category: mastering-paper
 tags: [Paper by 53, tutorial, drawing, painting, iPad, stylus]
-series: mastering-paper
 comments: true
+toc: true
 ---

 Paper by 53 and me were BFFs from the start.
 Spread across my journals you'd find around 600 pages with creation times ranging from 30 minutes to 4 hours.
 A conservative estimate has me logged at around 500 hours of drawing and painting in this iOS app --- which is kind of crazy when I think about it.
 I'm not sure if that qualifies me as a good teacher or not, but I'm going to try and expand on some tips and techniques I've previously written about in this multi-part series.